 To ensure tight joints where the vertical wood strips (stiles) and horizontal strips (rails) contact each other, the wall, and the existing trim, the wall needs to be flat.
 Check by using the edge of a level.
 Many walls bulge near corners or at the seams between drywall sheets.
 Use drywall compound and a wide drywall blade to fill dips and feather out bulges as best you can.
 Sand the dried compound for a smooth, mar-free surface.
 Check it with a strong side light that reveals any defects.

-Choose straight, defect-free boards in affordable and tight-grained species such as alder, birch, or poplar.
+Choose straight, defect-free boards in affordable and tight-grained wood such as alder, birch, or poplar.
 Pine will suffice, but its knots and pitch pockets might detract from the project's final appearance.
-The size board you choose will depend on the wall area you're planning to cover.
+The size of board you choose will depend on the wall area you're planning to cover.
 Compare boards that are 1/2x1-1/2-inch, 1x3, and 1x4 to determine the best scale for your project.

-Alternate material: If you have access to a tablesaw and pickup truck, the ideal material for the rails and stiles is medium-density fiberboard (known as MDF), an inexpensive 4x8-foot sheet that you cut into strips.
-It's heavy -- about 70 pounds for a 3/4-inch-thick sheet -- so you'll need a helper to handle it.
+Or, if you have access to a tablesaw and pickup truck, the ideal material for the rails and stiles is medium-density fiberboard (known as MDF), an inexpensive 4x8-foot sheet that you cut into strips.
+It's heavy—about 70 pounds for a 3/4-inch-thick sheet—so you'll need a helper to handle it.
 MDF sands to a smooth and uniform surface that takes paint well, it has none of the defects (such as knots) that can show up in natural-wood boards, and it flexes slightly to conform to minor wall irregularities.

 If you've installed a tile floor, you're already familiar with the basic process for laying out the positions of the wood strips.
 But unlike floor tiles, here you get to choose any size "square" (the wall area between the rails and stiles) that suits your fancy.
 To do that, first mark the positions of wood trim pieces (of the same width as the rails and stiles) that form a border around the wall perimeter.
 Use a soft felt-tip marker to avoid putting any indentations in the drywall the way a pencil or pen might.